Sword Sansevieria, Blue Sansevieria, Somaliland Bowstring Hemp, ETC.

 The genus, Dracaena Vand. ex L., was described as such by Carl von Linnaeus in Mantissa Plantarum in 1767.
 He gave credit to Domingo (Domingos, Domenico) Vandelli for first naming and describing the genus.

-Plants of the World Online lists 189 species in the Dracaena genus (as of 10-8-21 when I last updated this page).
+As of 11-15-22 when this page was last updated, Plants of the World Online lists 201 species in the Dracaena genus.
 It is a member of the Asparagaceae Family with 120 genera.
 Those numbers could change as updates are made on POWO.